TuumPHP/Http/README.md

 Tuum/Respond
 =========

-`Tuum/Respond` is a framework agnostic module to simplify PSR-7 response object composition.
-Helps to build Post-Redirect-Get pattern and similar responses.
+`Tuum/Respond` is a framework agnostic module to simplify PSR-7 response object composition, which can be used with many of the PSR-7 based middlewares and micro-frameworks.

-`Tuum/Respond` can be used with PSR-7 based middlewares and micro-frameworks to compliment extra functionalities for developing ordinary web sites.
+This module helps to develop an ordinary web site which requires Post-Redirect-Get pattern and similar techniques.

 ### License